RedAngel121/NytePack/README.md

 - Initial layout will be one raw chunk of ore in a furnace makes a nugget
 - More complex ore processing will yield better results
 - Mekanism (not included) is a good example of this
-4. We need to talk about Currency and Proper Chunk Claiming and how to pay for it through Lightmans Currency (pending big backport update for 1.18.2).
+4. We need to talk about Currency and Proper Chunk Claiming and how to pay for it through Lightmans Currency.
 - How does this factor into Starting Cash, Mob Cash Drops, Chest Loot, Login Bonus Income, Taxes, and other options?
 - What options do we have for purchasing chunk loading times? cant find anything on this yet...
 ## Update to 1.20.1